msurtsukov/generative-models-collection/README.md

 a = -1, b = 1, c = 0

-Learning rate of 0.0001 and 2 generator steps per discriminator step.
+Learning rate is 0.0001 and 2 generator steps per discriminator step.

 Had slightly more stable training then DCGAN.